Quadratic Form based Multiple Contrast Tests for Comparison of Group Means: Illustrative Data Analysis

 For each participant, three different electrode positions (frontal, temporal, and central) were used together with two kinds of measurements (z-score for brain rate and Hjorth complexity), resulting in observation vector's dimension $d=6$.
 In \cite{sattler2022}, homogeneity of covariance matrices between different diagnoses as well as different sexes were investigated for this data set.
 Therefore, we have six groups with heterogeneous covariance matrices and unbalanced sample sizes, making many test procedures incapable.

-In \cite{bathke2018}), equality of expectation vectors was rejected, and therefore an influence of the diagnosis was proven.
+In \cite{bathke2018}, equality of expectation vectors was rejected, and therefore an influence of the diagnosis was proven.
 However, it was never identified where the differences occur.
 Since all previous analyses of this data set could neither verify an influence of the location nor measurement, identifying the responsible component is, here, not the main issue.
 Therefore, we will focus on identifying the responsible groups and determine three local hypotheses

-which together build the global hypothesis $\Hypo: \vmu_{AC}=\vmu_{MCI}=\vmu_{SCC}$.
-Since we have vectors with dimension 6, each of these local hypotheses consists of 6 sub-hypotheses, one for each component of the vector.
-So for the classical MCT we have 18 single hypotheses, in partitions of 6 for each local hypothesis.
+which together build the global hypothesis $\Hypo: \vmu_{AD}=\vmu_{MCI}=\vmu_{SCC}$.
+Since we have vectors of dimension 6, each of these local hypotheses consists of 6 sub-hypotheses, one for each component of the vector.
+So, for the classical MCT we have 18 single hypotheses, in partitions of 6 for each local hypothesis.
 The test is conducted with 5.000 bootstrap runs and for both genders separately.

-In \Cref{EEGResultate}, the results can be found, where it contains for each local hypothesis 6 adjusted p-values when considering $\varphi^\star$ and only one for $\varphi_{\vQ}^\star(ATS)$.
-It is not surprising that for both genders, the global hypotheses can be rejected for the global level $\alpha=5\%$ since this was also a result of \cite{bathke2018}).
-Furthermore, all multiple contrast tests determine the differences between AD and MCI as well as MCI and SCC.
-The classic MCT can also determine the components responsible for this and reject $\Hypo^{(3)}$ for men also to the smaller global level $\alpha=1\%$.
+In \Cref{EEGResultate}, the results can be found, where it contains for each local hypothesis 6 p-values when considering $\varphi^\star$ and only one for $\varphi_{\vQ}^\star(ATS)$, while all of them are calculated according to \cite{munko2024a}.
+It is not surprising that for both genders, the global hypotheses can be rejected for the global level $\alpha=5\%$ since this was also a result of \cite{bathke2018}.
+Furthermore, all multiple contrast tests determine the differences between AD and SCC as well as MCI and SCC.
+The classic MCT can also determine the components responsible for this and reject $\Hypo^{(2)}$ and $\Hypo^{(3)}$ for men also to the smaller global level $\alpha=1\%$.
 In contrast, all 4 rejections of QFMCT hold for this level, again showing QFMCT's advantage by identifying even relatively small deviations from the null hypothesis.